tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 Lambdas are anonymous functions that are used because we need some functions only once, and do not want to pollute the namespace.
-We write a lambda with a \\ and then write the parameters, followed by a `->` and then the function body.
+We write a lambda with a \newline and then write the parameters, followed by a `->` and then the function body.

 Filtering for long chains we might write